Moreover, a large percentage of Spotify listeners use the freemium model, which allows them to stream music in exchange for listening to ads.

 Your Local Marketing Partner

 Surefire Local is dedicated to helping local businesses take control of telling their unique story across all digital marketing channels.
 Whether you have questions about optimizing SEO for Google or how to best use Spotify ads for small businesses, our marketing experts are here to help.
-We’ve also developed a powerful marketing platform, custom-built for the needs of local marketers.
+We’ve also developed the leading business intelligence marketing software, custom-built for the needs of local marketers.
 Contact us today to learn how we make online marketing easy for small businesses!